Maria A. Prado, Chaplin, MPA, BA

 Daryl is a long-standing resident of the Patterson Houses and a dedicated member of the Patterson Houses Tenants Association.
 For over four decades, he has been a pillar of the community—bringing music, joy, and vital resources to his neighbors.
 His leadership helped launch a food pantry within the Patterson Houses, ensuring that families facing hardship had access to nourishment and support.

 Now retired from his formal role, Daryl continues to uplift others through his involvement with PRADO of Transitioning Forward (PTF).
-Since 2023, he has brought his wisdom, compassion, and unwavering commitment to the organization, helping to expand its reach and deepen its impact across the South Bronx.
+He has brought his wisdom, compassion, and unwavering commitment to the organization, helping to expand its reach and deepen its impact across the South Bronx.

 Thomas "Cheese" Cheeseboro